Ackar/intro-to-go-workshop/README.md

 Each level will give you the opportunity to learn about different aspects of Go:
 - Level 1: basic syntax, loops, conditions and string building
-- Level 2: Structs and defer
+- Level 2: structs and defer
 - Level 3: JSON marshalling/unmarshalling, HTTP servers and clients

 Have fun!